sampha is releasing a zine this week

 Photography Hanna Moon

 Shy Light will launch in London at the Tate Modern's Uniqlo Tate Lates this Friday, in celebration of their new Soul of a Nation: Art in the Age of Black Power exhibition.
 There will also be a screening of Process, the accompanying film to Sampha's album of the same name, directed by Khalil Joseph.
-For those who can't make it, a small number of zines will subsequently be available to purchase via the Young Turks website, on Tuesday 29 August at 10am.
-Shy Light will also be available at New York's Opening Ceremony from 7pm on Thursday 24 August.
+For those who can't make it, a small number of zines will subsequently be available to purchase via the Young Turks website, on August 29 at 10am.
+Shy Light will also be available at New York's Opening Ceremony August 24.

 Street Child is a UK NGO that works in Sierra Leone, Liberia, Nepal and Nigeria, to help some of the world's poorest children to access education.
 To find out more about their work and donate, visit their website.